-31.2.5.5 Resolution of Deficiencies
+31.2.5.6 Resolution of Deficiencies

 Following initial review of the proposals, as described above, ISO staff will identify any reliability deficiencies in each of the proposed solutions.
 The Responsible Transmission Owner, Transmission Owner or Other Developer will discuss any identified deficiencies with the ISO staff.
-Other Developers and Transmission Owners that propose alternative regulated solutions shall have the option to revise and resubmit their proposals to address any identified deficiency.
-With respect to regulated backstop solutions proposed by a Responsible Transmission Owner pursuant to Section 31.2.4.3, the Responsible Transmission Owner shall make necessary changes to its proposed backstop solution to address any reliability deficiencies identified by the ISO, and submit a revised proposal to the ISO for review.
-The ISO shall review all such revised proposals to determine that all of the identified deficiencies have been resolved.
+Other Developers and Transmission Owners that propose alternative regulated solutions shall have the option to remedyvise and resubmit their proposals to address any identified deficiency within 30 days of notification by the ISO.
+With respect to regulated backstop solutions proposed by a Responsible Transmission Owner pursuant to Section 31.2.4.3, the Responsible Transmission Owner shall make necessary changes to its proposed backstop solution to address any reliability deficiencies identified by the ISO, and submit a revised proposal to the ISO for review within 30 days.
+The ISO shall review all such revised proposals to determine whetherthat all of the identified deficiencies have been resolved.